Bangkok Street Food are three words that are basically inseparable.

 Keep in mind that this is not a market for entertainment, but purely for street food.

 You won’t see many foreigners here due to its location.
-Prices are cheaper than street food markets in the city centre.
+Prices are cheaper than street food markets in the city center.

 At around eight o’clock, the market closes and the majority of the vendors have sold out their goods already.